Employment Visa and Qatar ID (QID) in Qatar

 • Do not work without a valid visa.
 This puts you at risk of penalties and deportation.

 • Do not hand over your passport or QID to your employer.
-You have the right to keep your documents.
+You have the legal right to keep your documents.

 You came here to know your rights — help someone else know theirs.